Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: Discussion

 \section{Discussion}

-We have calculated the various families of QNMs for neutral and charged, scalar and fermion field perturbations of KNdS black holes.
-We have shown that there exist regions of phase space $\{M,a,Q,\Lambda\}$ where $\beta>1/2$ for both scalar and fermion fields, signaling the existence of weak solutions across the Cauchy horizon (and, if only considering neutral fields, even $\beta>1$, signaling regularity of the curvature at the Cauchy horizon).
+We have calculated the various families of QNMs for neutral and charged, massless scalar and fermion field perturbations of KNdS black hole spacetimes.
+We have shown that there exist regions of phase space where $\beta>1/2$ for both scalar and fermion fields, signaling the existence of weak solutions across the Cauchy horizon (and, if only considering neutral fields, even $\beta>1$ for spin-0 and $\beta>3/2$ for spin-1/2, signaling boundedness of the curvature at the Cauchy horizon).
 To the best of our knowledge, this is the first time that evidence for violation of SCC has been provided for a ($4$-dimensional) {\it rotating} black hole.

-Regarding the parameter space considered, we have included black hole rotation and nonzero cosmological constant, which are important for modelling black holes in Nature and the accelerated expansion of the Universe~\cite{Perlmutter:1998np,1998AJ....116.1009R}.
+Regarding the parameter space considered, we have included black hole rotation and cosmological constant, which are important for modelling black holes in Nature and the accelerated expansion of the Universe~\cite{Perlmutter:1998np,1998AJ....116.1009R}.
 However, the large values of black hole charge required for SCC violation are astrophysically unrealistic~\cite{10.1093/mnras/179.3.433}.
 As for the matter fields, considering them to be charged is required for the formation of a charged black hole.
 Again, physically realistic values correspond to $q\, r_c\gg 1$, where the glimpses of SCC violation fade away.
-However, at least from a fundamental perspective, the SCC violation that we have shown remains disturbing.
-From that perspective, two different options proposed recently are probably worth investigating further: the inclusion of non-smooth initial data~\cite{Dafermos:2018tha} or of quantum effects (e.g., \cite{hollands2020quantum} in RNdS).
+However, at least from a fundamental perspective, the evidence for SCC violation that we have shown remains disturbing\PRDvtwo{, since it means that General Relativity would cease to be a predictive theory}.
+From that perspective, two different options \PRDvtwo{for saving SCC that have been} proposed recently are probably worth investigating further: the inclusion of non-smooth initial data~\cite{Dafermos:2018tha} or of quantum effects (e.g.,~\cite{hollands2020quantum} in RNdS and~\cite{zilberman2022quantum} in Kerr).